woodyk/optimus/README.md

 ```

 #### Run
 Run your continer as follows.
 Populate the "OPTIMUS_ARGS" environment variable with the necessary arguments.
 Please see "Optimus Commandline Options" for more information.
-This will run optimus continously, collecting 5000 packets at a time and injecting them into your ElasticSearch node.
+This will run optimus continously, collecting 5000 packets at a time and injecting them into your Elasticsearch node.
 ```
 docker run -d --rm -p 8000:8000 -p 4430:4430 --net=host -e OPTIMUS_ARGS='-i eth1 -c 5000 --server 192.168.0.10:9200 --bytes 1024 --l7' --name=optimus_eth1 optimus
 ```